 Kansas State University (K-State) is a large land-grant public research university located in central Kansas.
 Started in 1858, K-State became the first completely operational land grant college in America in 1863.
 It serves approximately 25,000 students a year.
 K-State has 10 colleges that offer more than 250 undergraduate majors across its three campuses.
 The main campus is in Manhattan, Kansas, a midsize town that has a population of 52,000 residents.
 K-State prides itself on the applied research that is conducted at the university and delivered to all 105 counties in Kansas through its extension activities.

-In Nebraska, the Heartland Project’s school partners include the University of Nebraska at Kearney and Nebraska Wesleyan University.
+In Nebraska, the Heartland Project’s school partners include the University of Nebraska at Kearney and Doane University.
 Founded in 1905, University of Nebraska at Kearney (UNK) is part of the University of Nebraska system.
 It primarily focuses on undergraduate education, offering 170 majors and 27 graduate programs.
 UNK serves roughly 5,300 undergraduate students and 1,628 graduate students.
 UNK stands out as the only campus in Nebraska that participates in the National Student Exchange; a program that provides a one or two semester study abroad experience for students.